lukachi/rn-template/README.md

 - After merging, you have two options to release your app for internal distribution (QA):
   - Select the **New App Version** workflow in GitHub Actions and choose the release type.
-  - Or run `yarn app-release` locally; it will do the same as the action above and push changes to trigger the next GitHub Actions.
+  - Or run `pnpm run app-release` locally; it will do the same as the action above and push changes to trigger the next GitHub Actions.

 3. **Build and Publish the App:**